 Non-steroidal anti-inflammatory drugs (NSAIDs)

 These medications work by treating pain and inflammation.

 These medications eg: prednisone, work to reduce pain and inflammation, and are more powerful than NSAIDs.

 Disease modifying antirheumatic drugs (DMARDs)

-These medications are commonly used to treat moderate to severe rheumatoid arthritis, slow the progression of the disease helping to prevent permanent joint damage.
-Types of medications in this category include those used to suppress the immune system (eg: Imuran), anti-malarial medications (eg: Plaquenil), gold preparations (eg: Auranofin), Penicillamine and some medications normally used to treat cancer (eg: Methotrexate).
+These medications, which are used to treat moderate to severe rheumatoid arthritis, slow the progression of the disease helping to prevent permanent joint damage.
+Types of medications in this category include methotrexate, leflunomide, hydroxychloroquine and sulphasalazine.
 Methotrexate is considered by many to be the anchor drug in managing severe rheumatoid arthritis.

 A range of physiotherapy treatments are used to reduce pain, improve movement, strengthen muscles, and maintain independence.